davidbalbert/programming-journal/2014-1-8-why-dont-i-metaprogram-more.markdown

 expression is in the tail position.
 If you don't encode this information, by the time you eval your expression, it will already be too late.
-Whether or not an expression is a tail call depends on the context surrounding it, something you don't know if you're eval function operates on s-expressions.
+Whether or not an expression is a tail call depends on the context surrounding it, something you don't know if your eval function operates on s-expressions.

 S-expressions get parsed into an AST after macroexpansion but before evaluation.
 That way macros still operate on lists (otherwise it wouldn't be